wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

 ### Application (Graylog)
 ![Diagram for Application (Graylog)](application-graylog-diagram.png)
+* Application containers, when built, will be added to AWS Elastic Container Registry (ECR) and replicated to at least one additional region (The "Offsite" region) via Cross Region ECR Replication.
+	* This operation is performed automatically when the container is added to the registry.
 * Application pods will be deployed in an EKS cluster across a minimum of 2 Availability Zones (AZs) in the same Virtual Private Cloud (VPC).
-* Application containers, when built, will be replicated to at least one additional region (The "Offsite" region) via Cross Region ECR Replication.
-	* This operation is performed automatically when the container is added to the registry.

 ### Monitoring (Prometheus)
 * Prometheus server pods are deployed to the same Availability Zones as Application pods.
 (See [Application (Graylog)](#application-graylog) above)